darthskotina/big-data-team-interview/README.md

 After all the services are up, start Visual Studio Code, go to Remote Explorer and locate **big-data-teaminterview-devcontainer-1** under the DEV CONTAINERS section
 , which, on mouse over, will show an arrow **attach in current window**.
-Press it, wait till vscode is done with its magic, and you are all set.
+Click it, wait till vscode is done with its magic, and you are all set.

-To create a new Python file just go to **Welcome Page** and click **Create New File**, you then will be able to select **Python file** in the dropdown menu.
+To create a new Python file just go to a **Welcome Page** and click **Create New File**, you then will be able to select **Python file** in the dropdown menu.
 If the option isn't there, wait a bit until it shows, as it may take some time to get everything started.